 The written history of Qatar begins in grand fashion with a mention by the 5th-century Greek historian Herodotus, who identifies the seafaring Canaanites as the original inhabitants of Qatar.
 Thereafter, however, Qatar appears to be the subject more of conjecture than of history.
-Although there is evidence – in the form of flint spearheads, pottery shards (in the National Museum), burial mounds near Umm Salal Mohammed and the rock carvings of Jebel Jassassiyeh – of the early inhabitation of Qatar (from 4000 BC), the peninsula has surprisingly little to show for its ancient lineage.
+Although there is evidence – in the form of flint spearheads, pottery shards, burial mounds near Umm Salal Mohammed and the Jassasiya Rock Carvings – of the early inhabitation of Qatar (from 4000 BC), the peninsula has surprisingly little to show for its ancient lineage.

-Take Al Zubara, for example: the famous ancient Greek geographer Ptolemy tantalisingly includes ‘Katara’ in his map of the Arab world.
-This is thought to be a reference to Al Zubara, Qatar’s main trading port right up until the 19th century.
-A visitor to the small modern town, however, would have difficulty imagining a dhow dodging the sandbanks at low tide, let alone a fleet of cargo ships moored in the harbour and, bar a few minor archaeological remains, the surrounding desert is marked by absence rather than historical presence.
+Take Al Zubarah, for example: the famous ancient Greek geographer Ptolemy tantalisingly includes ‘Katara’ in his map of the Arab world.
+This is thought to be a reference to Al Zubarah, Qatar’s main trading port right up until the 19th century.
+A visitor to the small modern town, however, would have difficulty imagining a dhow (traditional wooden boat) dodging the sandbanks at low tide, let alone a fleet of ships moored in the harbour.
+Bar a few minor archaeological remains, the surrounding desert has few historical relics.

 The Rise of Islam

-The history of Qatar, in many respects, is the history of the Bedouin, who traverse the land ‘taking only memories, and leaving only footprints’.
-As such, history in Qatar is easier to spot in the living rather than the dead, for example, by the racing of camels at Al Shahaniya, the trading of falcons in Doha's souqs, the hospitality towards guests in the coffeehouses of the city, and the building of camps (albeit with TV aerials and 4WDs) in the sand dunes of Khor Al Adaid.
+The history of Qatar, in many respects, is the history of the Bedouin, who traversed the desert and lived a semi-nomadic life.
+As such, history in Qatar is easier to spot in the living rather than the dead, for example, in the racing of camels at Al Shahaniya, the trading of falcons in Doha's souqs, the hospitality towards guests in the coffeehouses of the city and the building of camps (albeit with TV aerials and 4WDs) in the sand dunes of Khor Al Adaid.

 Documents indicate that Qatar played an important role in the early spread of Islam through the assembling of a naval fleet used to transport the warriors of the Holy Jihad.
 Again, however, Islam is carried rather more stoutly in the conservatism of the modern people than in any monuments to that era.

 Even the Portuguese, who left forts in every country in the Gulf like modern businessmen leave calling cards, bequeathed only hearsay to Qatar’s coastline.
-The Turks helped drive out the Portuguese in the 16th century and Qatar remained under the nominal rule of the Ottoman Empire (and the practical governance of local sheikhs) for more than four centuries.
+The Turks helped drive out the Portuguese in the 16th century, and Qatar remained under the nominal rule of the Ottoman Empire (and the practical governance of local sheikhs) for more than four centuries.
 Yet the comings and goings of even that great empire made little impression on Qatar’s sands of time, metaphorically or physically.
-Indeed, what is remarkable about the history of Qatar is not what has been left behind but the almost magical erasure of any visible sign of the 6000 years of its human evolution.

 Al Thani Family Dynasty & the British

-The transience of historical record changes in the mid-18th century with the arrival of the ruling Al Thani family.
-Al Khalifa (the current ruling family of Bahrain) controlled much of the peninsula until the arrival, in the mid-18th century, of the charismatic Al Thani family, which remains in power to this day.
+The transience of historical record changes in the mid-18th century with the arrival of the charismatic Al Thani family, which remains in power to this day.

-Al Thani is a branch of the ancient Tamim tribe of central Arabia.
-Originally they were nomadic Bedouin, but the region’s sparse vegetation led them to settle in the peninsula’s coastal areas around Zubara, where they fished and dived for pearls.
+A branch of the ancient Tamim tribe of central Arabia, Al Thani were originally nomadic Bedouin, but the region’s sparse vegetation led them to settle in the peninsula’s coastal areas around Zubarah, where they fished and dived for pearls.
 The first Al Thani emir, Sheikh Mohammed Bin Thani, established his capital at Al Bida in the mid-19th century, thereby laying the foundations of modern Doha.

 Sheikh Mohammed strengthened his position against other local tribes by signing a treaty with the British in 1867.
-In 1872 the second Al Thani emir, Jasim, signed a treaty with the Turks allowing them to build a garrison in Doha (Doha Fort).
-The Turks were expelled under the third Al Thani emir, Sheikh Abdullah (the emir who lived in the palace that now houses the National Museum), after Turkey entered WWI on the opposite side to Britain.
-Thereafter, the British guaranteed Qatar’s protection in exchange for a promise that the ruler would not deal with other foreign powers without British permission – an agreement that endured until independence was proclaimed on 1 September 1971.
+In 1872, the second Al Thani emir, Jasim, allowed the Turks to build a garrison in Doha (Doha Fort), but they were expelled under the third Al Thani emir, Sheikh Abdullah, after Turkey entered WWI on the opposite side to Britain.
+Thereafter, the British guaranteed Qatar’s protection in exchange for a promise that the ruler would not deal with other foreign powers without British permission, an agreement that endured until independence was proclaimed in 1971.